A primary source is generally:

 Whether a source is primary or secondary depends on the context of your research question.
 Sometimes what we might think of as a secondary source becomes a primary source, depending on how you are using it.

-The UM Library catalog – search here for books, films, music, manuscripts, diaries, musical scores, journal titles, etc. The Askwith Media Library (videos and DVDs) collections are included within Mirlyn.
+Library Catalog Search - search here for books, films, music, manuscripts, diaries, musical scores, journal titles, etc. The Music Library and Askwith Media Library (videos and DVDs) collections are included in the catalog.

-When searching Mirlyn for primary sources, some suggested keywords to add to your search:
+When searching for primary sources, some suggested keywords to add to your search: